grygy/pv217-microservices-materials/06/README.md

 ## State of the project

-- There is a new `baggage-service` is a REST service for tracking baggage.
-With this service
+- There is a new `baggage-service` is a REST service for tracking baggage running on port 8077.
+  - It supports CRUD operations for baggage along with claiming and marking baggage as lost.
+  - You can also retrieve baggage for a passenger based on passenger id.
+  - Check `BaggageResource` for more details.

 ## Tasks